briansimiyuj/doctor-appointment-app/README.md

 Edit profile hook will be used to edit the profile data and update it in the local storage.

-  1. Retrieve the profile data and `isEditting` state from the `ProfileContext`
+  1. Retrieve the profile data and `setShowModal` state from the `ProfileContext`
   2. Retrieve `processFile` function from `UploadFile` hook
   3. Retrieve saved profile data from the local storage
   4. Create `editProfile` callback function that will be called when the edit button is clicked
     a.
 Call `processFile` function to upload the profile image, cover image and license certificate.
 The function will return a promise that resolves with the file properties.
     b.
+Create a logic hook check if the values are equal to the saved profile data.
+If they are equal, exit the function.
+    c.
 Create a new object with the updated profile data and the file properties from the `processFile` function
-    c.
+    d.
 Update the saved profile data with the updated profile data
-    d.
+    e.
 Save the updated profile data in the local storage with the key as the user's ID
-    e.
+    f.
 Return the updated profile data object
-    f.
-Set `isEditting` to false
+    g.
+Set `setShowModal` to false

+  5. Create `handleEditProfile` function that will be called when the form is submitted
+    a.
+Disable the normal form submission behavior
+    b.
+Call `editProfile` function